IrenaStolic00/Irena/README.md

 # About me
-Electrical Engineer by training and, scientist by nature.
+Electrical Engineer by education, Scientist at heart.
+I am a curious and communicative individual, driven to acquire further theoretical and practical knowledge in the field of Integrated Photonics. <br>

+P.S.
 I love coding! 💻🚀